Filth (novel): References to other Irvine Welsh novels

 Ray Lennox – Lennox is the protagonist of Crime, Welsh's sequel to Filth.

 Alex "Lexo" Setterington – Bruce references the violent rape that Lexo and his gang of football hooligans committed in Marabou Stork Nightmares.

 "Ghostie" Gorman – Ghostie was among the rapists mentioned above in Marabou Stork Nightmares.
 In Filth Bruce kills Gorman by biting out his tongue, causing him to reel backwards and fall out of a two-story window, where he suffers fatal head injuries.

 Francis Begbie – Begbie was a main character in Trainspotting, its prequel Skagboys and sequel Porno.
 He is briefly mentioned a few times in Filth, associated with Lexo as running a second-hand furniture store in Leith.
 Mention of the business Begbie and Lexo are in is also made in Marabou Stork Nightmares and Porno.

 Other minor characters mentioned in passing throughout Filth include: Simon "Sick Boy" Williamson (from Trainspotting, Skagboys and Porno), "Juice" Terry Lawson (from Glue and Porno), Danny "Spud" Murphy (from Trainspotting, Skagboys and Porno), and "Post" Alec Connolly, a recurring character in Glue.

 Film adaptation

-A film adaptation of Filth was released on 27 September 2013.
-It is directed by Jon S. Baird, from a script he also wrote.
+A film adaptation of Filth was released on 27 September 2013, directed by Jon S. Baird, from his own script.